joakimbits/normalize/example/README.md

 	  --timeout TIMEOUT  Test timeout in seconds (3) --test             Verify usage examples and exit
-	  --sh-test SH_TEST  Test command usage examples in a file, and exit --shebang          Insert a Windows-compatible shebang, print its PATH configuration if needed, and exit
+	  --sh-test SH_TEST  Test command usage examples in a file, and exit --shebang          Insert a local venv shebang, print its PATH configuration if needed, and exit

 	Examples:
 	$ ./greeter.py